tiagofrepereira2012/paper_notes/notes/face_rec_demographics/accuracy_comparison_across_face_recognition_algorithms.md

     – demographic-pairing: modeling the homogeneity of the different-identity distribution

-To analyse those factors the authors designed an experiment using 4 FR systems.
+To analyze those factors the authors designed an experiment using 4 FR systems.
-One before DCNN era and (a score fusion of the best systems from FRVT 2006.
+One before the DCNN era and (a score fusion of the best systems from FRVT 2006.
 The other three are VGG16, [3] and [4]  (the last 2 there are no code available)